nicolegooden/indecision-maker/README.md

     - The first `option` is to select the activity suggested by the application.

-    - The second `option` is to skip the suggested activity and choose another one that randmoizes the next suggested activity
+    - The second `option` is to skip the suggested activity and choose another one that randmoizes the next suggested activity.

 <img src="https://media.giphy.com/media/Az8Rc9zwIFxFx5mXv6/giphy.gif" height=auto width=75%/>

 ### Set up